What Is at Fault in a T-bone Car Accident?

 Driver Not Involved in Collision

-A driver may be liable if they caused the accident without being a part of it.
+A driver may be liable if they caused the car accident without being a part of it.
 If a driver makes an illegal or reckless maneuver that forces cars to swerve into other vehicles, the initial driver will be at-fault.

 However, comparative fault may attribute varying degrees of blame.
 For instance, the initial driver may be responsible for most damages, while a second or third driver could be made accountable for smaller portions.
 This can happen if the second or third drivers were deemed negligent; perhaps they were texting or had made an illegal turn moments before impact.